Oka tubes in holomorphic line bundles

 \fancyhead[LO]{Oka tubes in holomorphic line bundles} \fancyhead[RE]{F.\ Forstneri\v c and Y.\ Kusakabe} \fancyhead[RO,LE]{\thepage}

-{ {\bf Abstract} Let $E$ be a positive holomorphic line bundle on a Grassmann manifold of dimension $>1$.
-We show that for every semipositive hermitian metric $h$ on $E$, the disc bundle $\Delta_h(E)=\{e\in E:|e|_h<1\}$ is an Oka manifold, while the complementary tube $\{e\in E:|e|_h>1\}=E\setminus \overline{\Delta_h(E)}$ is pseudoconvex and Kobayashi hyperbolic.
-When the base manifold is a projective space, we also show that the punctured disc bundle $\Delta^*_h(E)=\{e\in E: 0<|e|_h<1\}$ is an Oka manifold.
-These phenomena contribute to the heuristic principle that Oka properties are related to metric positivity of complex manifolds. }
+{ {\bf Abstract} \ \ Let $(E,h)$ be a semipositive hermitian holomorphic line bundle on a compact complex manifold $X$ with $\dim X>1$.
+Assume that for each point $x\in X$ there exists a divisor $D\in |E|$ in the complete linear system determined by $E$ whose complement $X\setminus D$ is a Stein neighbourhood of $x$ with the density property.
+Then, the disc bundle $\Delta_h(E)=\{e\in E:|e|_h<1\}$ is an Oka manifold while $D_h(E)=\{e\in E:|e|_h>1\}$ is a Kobayashi hyperbolic domain.
+In particular, the zero section of $E$ admits a basis of Oka neighbourhoods $\{|e|_h<c\}$ with $c>0$.
+We show that this holds if $X$ is a rational homogeneous manifold of dimension $>1$.
+This class of manifolds includes complex projective spaces, Grassmannians, and flag manifolds.
+This phenomenon contributes to the heuristic principle that Oka properties are related to metric positivity of complex manifolds. }